-The bright red color and realistic decals are especially appealing to kids.
+The bright red colour and realistic decals are especially appealing to kids.
 The sleek design and sturdy build will give your child many hours of playtime fun.

-The Kids Motorz Police Motorcycle is an excellent bike for the five-year-old who aspires to be a police person.
+The Kids Motorz Police Motorcycle is an excellent bike for a five-year-old who aspires to be a police person.